William the Conqueror (1964)

 The earliest published title which was issued as part of the series was William the Conqueror.
 The first edition was printed with the retail price inside the dust jacket: 63 shillings (or £3/3).
 Professor Douglas is given credit on the dust jacket for the first edition of this book as Consulting Editor for the English Monarchs Series.
 This role was passed to Professor J.J.
 Scarisbrick in 1981.

-This book was issued in 1964 Eyre & Spottiswoode in hardback and paperback (in the UK) and University of California Press in hardback (in the USA).
+This book was issued in 1964 Eyre & Spottiswoode in hardback and paperback (in the UK) with reprints in its first year as well as 1966, 1969 and 1977; and University of California Press in hardback (in the USA).
 California reprinted it in 1967 as a hardback and paperback.
 Methuen republished the book as a paperback in 1969 and in 1977.
 The 1969 paperback was issued as part of Methuen’s ‘University Paperback’ series (number UP 301).
 There was no mention in this printing of the title being part of the English Monarchs series and the only attribution is in fact to the University Paperbacks series.* A prestige version of William the Conqueror was published by Easton Press (USA) in 1996.
 Yale reprinted ‘William the Conqueror’ as a paperback in 1999.

 On the occasion of the release of the 1969 paperback the book was reviewed by D. J. A. Matthew (University of Durham) in The English Historical Review, Vol. 86, No. 340 (July, 1971).
 Matthew made the good point that “It amplifies and consolidates that work [on Anglo-Norman history], without really breaking new ground, but this treatment in extension has enabled the author to reach a public that never opens a learned periodical...It has not been written for narrowly academic benefit and his major achievement has been to describe the 'Norman impact upon England' magisterially and without condescension, in a style that is immediately intelligible".
 Here Matthew has hit the nail on the head regarding the purpose of the English Monarchs series.
 It’s not a bonus that the book is readable for a wide audience, it is the whole point - that high quality research and writing should be available for a wide audience.